bostelma/gazebo_sim/README.md

 To be able to work on notebooks while using the container environment, the container feature a jupyter server that is running when starting an instance as described above.
 To get the address and the required token, execute `jupyter notebook list` from within the container.
 If you want to use an password instead, you need to add it to the build command: `--build-arg JUPYTER_PASSWORD=my_secure_password`.
 Make sure to use a secure password as it prevents others from executing code on your machine!

-### Photo Shoot

-1. Make sure that everything is available by performing step 7 and 10 of the ubuntu install instructions before starting.

-2. Create the data directory for the example script:
-    ```
-    mkdir -p ~/data/photo_shoot
-    ```

-3. Generate an example image:
-    ```
-    cd ~/gazebo_sim/python
-    python3 example_photo_shoot.py
-    ```

-4. The resulting image is now stored at the previously created directory.
-Have a look at the used python file to generate custom images yourself.

-### Swarm

-1. Make sure that everything is available by performing step 7 and 10 of the ubuntu install instructions before starting, as well as the additional python path for gz-python.

-2. Create the data directory for the example script:
-    ```
-    mkdir -p ~/data/swarm
-    ```

-3. Start and run the gazebo simulation first in headless mode:
-    ```
-    gz sim ~/gazebo_sim/worlds/example_swarm.sdf -r -s
-    ```

-4. Execute the example python file in another shell, but make sure all paths are set, the workspace is sourced, and the correct python environment is activated!
-    ```
-    cd ~/gazebo_sim/python
-    python3 example_swarm.py
-    ```

-5. The resulting images are now stored at the previously created directory.
-Have a look at the used python file to understand how it is done.
-The benefit of this method is, that multiple images of the same world can be generated without restarting the whole simulation.
-As the tree generation takes up most of the startup time, this is a significant time decrease.

-## Plugins

-### Photo Shoot

-Do a photo shoot with: `gz sim -s -r --iterations 2 worlds/example_photo_shoot.sdf`

 ##  TODOs

 - Include gz-python in colcon build